commonhaus/foundation/agreements/project-contribution/asset-transfer-agreement.md

 **Software**:  The computer programs associated with the Project, and their documentation, over which the Assignor exercises control through hosting or acting as maintainer.

-**Source Code Repositories**: The version control repositories used by the Project to maintain its software, documentation, and related artifacts, over which the Assignor exercises control through hosting or acting as maintainer.
+**Source Code Repositories**: The repository accounts (such as GitHub organizations, repositories, or bots) used by the Project to maintain its software, documentation, and related materials, and currently controlled by the Assignor as host or maintainer.
+For the avoidance of doubt, this does not include any code or other content maintained in the repositories.

 **Trademarks**: The trademarks, service marks, logos, trade dress and trade names, registered or unregistered, used by the Project, including the associated goodwill and all past and future infringement claims related to them.

 ## Transfer of Assets

-Assignor hereby transfers, and the Sponsor hereby acquires, the Assets identified in the schedules below and all rights in those Assets, including all intellectual property rights.
+Assignor hereby transfers to the Sponsor all rights, title, and interest in and to the Assets identified in the schedules below, including any intellectual property rights in those Assets that are owned by Assignor.

 Assignor shall provide all necessary credentials and assist as needed in the transfer of the Assets to the Sponsor.

-After the transfer of Assets, the Sponsor will have administrative control of the Hosting Accounts and Social Media and Email Accounts, but the Signatories retain all access rights necessary to continue operating the Project.
+After the transfer of Assets, operational responsibilities related to those Assets will be delegated to the Project Signatories, consistent with the Fiscal Sponsorship Agreement and Terms and Conditions.

 Assignor agrees to execute any additional documents, such as Exhibit A for registered Trademarks, and perform any further acts that Sponsor may reasonably request to effectuate the purposes of this Transfer Agreement and to fully establish and secure Assignee's rights in the Assets.